Cost of living in Bratislava: let’s analyze costs of food, real estate, entertainment and transport in Bratislava, Slovakia

 Bratislava has an overall high quality of life, comparable in many aspects to Western European countries.
 Some of the cities highlights are its transport network, safety and economic stability.

-English is widely spoken in Bratislava.
+English is spoken in Bratislava.
 Especially among younger generation, you will hardly find a resident in Bratislava that does not have at least a basic command of English.
 Other languages with an important number of speakers are German, Russian and Hungarian.

 If you are visiting Bratislava soon you may want to check some of our other guides to Slovakia.
 Check the where to stay in Bratislava and our article on trains from Bratislava.
 You can also check the our article on how to get from Prague to Bratislava.
 Finally compare the cost of living in Bratislava with the cost of living in Prague and Budapest.